 Expert Panel Projects

 - A summary of audit, attestation and independence standards applicable to AICPA members performing audit and attestation engagements for certain SEC and/or CFTC-registered entities

 - Illustrative examples of compliance report and exemption report required by the SEC Rule 17a-5.

 - November 2014 - The Center for Audit Quality (CAQ)/AICPA joint member Independence Alert that provides audit firms with an overview of SEC and PCAOB independence rules applicable to financial statement audit and attestation engagements for the following non-issuers:

 - Non-issuer broker-dealers that are registered with the SEC as a broker or dealer; and

 - Where the engagement(s) is subject to the requirements of Custody Rule, SEC-registered and state registered investment advisers, related party custodians, or private funds (e.g., pooled investment vehicles).

 - November 2013 - webinar “Broker-Dealer Update”, covering final amendments to SEC Rules 17a-5 and 17a-11 and new PCAOB attestation and auditing supplemental information standards for broker-dealer audits.
 Presentation slides are available.

 Securities and Exchange Commission

-- January 2016 - The SEC Office of Compliance Inspections and Examinations announced its 2016 examination priorities for investment advisers and investment companies, broker-dealers, transfer agents, clearing agencies, private fund advisers, national securities exchanges, and municipal advisors.
+- January 2017 - The SEC Office of Compliance Inspections and Examinations announced its 2017 examination priorities for investment advisers and investment companies, broker-dealers, transfer agents, clearing agencies, private fund advisers, national securities exchanges, and municipal advisors.